ajcampbell1333/LBEAST_Unreal/README.md

 * Bluetooth and WiFi plug-n-play onboard with no extra attention needed
 * stupidly large numbers of ADCs and PWMs available for custom module breakout

-Espressif is the clear Goldilocks pick, but LBEAST also seeks not to lock anyone into an unfamiliar platform.
+Espressif is the clear Goldilocks MVP, but LBEAST also seeks not to lock anyone into an unfamiliar platform.
 ESP is easy because "if it runs on Arduino, it probably runs on ESP also."
-But the shield is "universal" because it is built for ESP first jsut becuase we had to start somewhere.
+But the shield is "universal" because it is built for ESP first just becuase we had to start somewhere.
 With personality adapters, we aim to provide access to any platform of choice.
 That includes rare situations where it makes sense to bring in the big guns like Pi or Nano.
 Since LBUS is stacked with ethernet ports, it can take a back seat at will to any of the SBCs, though its primary purpose is to act as the motherboard of all the embedded hardware in a given installation in most cases.
 LBUS can even network with multiple copies of itself.
 </div>
 </details>